pewpewlive/hybroid-live/spec/syntax.md

-# The Livecode syntax
+# The Hybroid syntax

 ## Comments

-Comments in Livecode are like in any other C-style language.
+Comments in Hybroid are like in any other C-style language.

 `//` indicates a single-line comment.